Jdale28/connectFour/README.md

 *Wish List*
 **_work in progress_ for second version or iteration of the game:**
-. .*Three player theme
+⋅⋅*Three player theme
-. .*Defensive AI
+⋅⋅*Defensive AI
-. .*Drop animations and cursor changed to current game disc
+⋅⋅*Drop animations and cursor changed to current game disc